lintool/guide/writing-pet-peeves.md

 But what if you're analyzing two completely different hypotheses?
 For example, "In this analysis/these analyses we examine our proposed hypotheses..."
 I think both sound fine to me.

++ **Related work, or, yet another continuation of above.** "Related work", _not_ "related works".
+"Work" is a collective noun, like "staff".
+You don't write "research staffs".
+Wait, you ask: if this is indeed the case, why would you write ["DaVinci is the creator of several famous _works_ of art"](https://twitter.com/mmparker/status/991012314332545024)?
+Well, that's a completely different context: "work" in "related work" is intended to refer to a body of work collectively, as in "the literature".
+You don't write "related literatures" (well, except in a very narrow sense, something like "isolated silos of related literatures").
+Note that "DaVinci's work" and "DaVinci's works" are both fine, but in different contexts.
+The first might refer to his body of work collectively; the second focuses on individual pieces.
+Also, be aware of subject-verb agreement.

++ **Mass vs. count nouns; yes, it's the same issue...**
+"Related work" is actually a specific instance of the mass/count dichotomy in English.
+What makes it confusing is that for many words, both count and mass interpretations are possible.
+For example, "Over the course of several internships, I have gained experience in deep learning" (_not_ "experiences").
+But, "I love having new experiences when visiting different countries".
+We write, "Preceding sentences form the context of the dialogue" (_not_ "contexts"), but "In different contexts, people may act differently".

 + **Hyphenate compound adjectives.**
 "run" + "time" = ???
 The answer is [this](https://homes.cs.washington.edu/~jrw12/runtime.html).